Rasmnev/git-sign-off/README.md

 # Using pre-commit

 An easy way to use **git-sign-off** is through [`pre-commit`](https://pre-commit.com/) hooks.

-To use it first install pre-commit
+To use it first install pre-commit:

 ```bash
 pip install pre-commit